Liverpool's Mane equals Van Persie's feat with eighth consecutive goal vs Crystal Palace | Goal.com

 8 - Sadio Mane (vs Crystal Palace) has become just the second player to score in eight consecutive Premier League appearances against an opponent, after Robin van Persie against Stoke.
 Hateful.— OptaJoe (@OptaJoe) May 23, 2021

+The 29-year-old ended the 2020-21 season with 11 goals in 35 Premier League matches, which means he has scored at least 10 goals in all his Premier League seasons - two campaigns at Southampton and five at Liverpool.

+Mane played the duration of the match alongside Salah but the Egyptian forward, with 22 league goals, failed to find the back of the net and he was beaten to the Golden Boot prize by Tottenham Hotspur's Harry Kane (23 goals).

-The first-half opener at Anfield has boosted Liverpool's chances of qualifying for next season's Uefa Champions League with Leicester City being held 1-1 by Tottenham Hotspur while Chelsea are trailing Aston Villa by 1-0 at half-time of their respective matches.
+Mane's heroics at Anfield sealed Liverpool's qualification for next season's Uefa Champions League after Leicester City suffered a 4-2 loss to Tottenham Hotspur while Chelsea also conceded a 2-1 defeat to Aston Villa in their irrespective matches

-Mane has now scored 10 goals in 35 Premier League matches this season, matching his lowest-scoring record in England since he joined Southampton from Austrian Bundesliga giants RB Salzburg in 2014.
+Guinea's Naby Keita did not make the matchday squad for the Reds but Crystal Palace had a host of African stars on parade including Ivory Coast's Wilfried Zaha and Ghana's Jordan Ayew.

+The Eagles finished the 2020-21 season in the 14th spot in what was Roy Hodgson's final game at the club.